 Designer Dogs – Why Are They So Controversial?

+The controversy surrounding designer dogs is never-ending.
+On one hand, there are purebred dog advocates who claim that designer dogs are inferior.
 On the other hand, there is evidence that designer dogs are actually better off than purebred dogs.

+Designer dogs are made by breeding two different purebred dogs.
 They are distinguished from mutts in that mutts are not born of two purebred parents.
 Instead, a mutt’s parents are most often two different mixed dogs.

 In reality, there’s an argument to be made for both purebred and designer dogs.

 The purebred dog camp prefers them because of their predictability.
 When you breed a purebred dog, you know what you’re going to get in regard to both personality and appearance.
 But because of their limited gene pool, they do get sick more often.